 Seek Psychiatric Health

 Mental health has often been overlooked as a condition that can affect one’s productivity as there are no physical symptoms.
 It’s easy for management to chalk it up as their employees being lazy.
 But conditions like depression, anxiety, or ADD/ADHD can have serious effects on your productivity.
 And no matter how much you force yourself to work like you always do, your mental turmoil isn’t really helping.
+The effects of stress on the mind and body are serious as in this day and age the fast pace of life can trigger our bodies natural fight or flight response to remain on and active.

 If you find that you can no longer concentrate, your memory is failing you, or you struggle to make major decisions at work, this may be a sign of depression and anxiety.
 A Psychiatrist from psychiatristpleasantonsanramonca.com lists the different signs of depression, including: